elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/in_out_raw_state.md

 // This field is _only_ used in the UI but we don't want it in our outputted form data

 interface AddressFormDataIn {
-  showEmail: boolean; // this toggle field is only used in the UI and should not be returned by the form }
+  // This toggle field is only used in the UI and should not be returned by the form.
+  // We will probably add a serializer() to the form to remove it.
+  showAdvancedSettings: boolean;
+}
 ```

-Once we understand the difference between those three data states it will be easier to understand why we get a "raw" data object, or when to use the `(de)serializers`.
+Once we understand the difference between those three data states it will be easier to understand why we get a "raw" data object, or when to use a `(de)serializers`.